Granite State (Breaking Bad): Reception

 "Granite State" was generally well received by critics.
 It was watched by nearly 6.6 million viewers on its original broadcast, which was an increase from the 6.4 million viewers of "Ozymandias", and a record high for the series.
 It is the seventh highest rated episode of Breaking Bad on IMDb, with an average rating of 9.7 out of 10 among viewers.

 Several critics praised the story and writing of "Granite State".
 Reviewers generally praised the episode for its role as a precursor to the series finale, "Felina", and many initial reviewers became more anticipated for that episode due to "Granite State".
 Slant's Chuck Bowen wrote that episode "coolly navigates a rich variety of tones" as it showcased Walt's "final oblivion".
 He also said that the episode allowed viewers to process how mentally drained Walt had become over the course of the show.
 Seth Amitin of IGN and June Thomas of Slate felt similarly to Bowen, with Thomas believing that if there was any takeaway from the episode's plot, it was that "things can always get worse".
 Allison Keene of Collider was indifferent, and further believed that the episode did a "great job" of showcasing Walt's desperation and loneliness after a long time away from human contact.

 In their rankings of every Breaking Bad episode, The Ringer ranked "Granite State" as the seventh best episode of the series.
 An editor of the site, Chris Ryan, wrote that the episode was "epic in scope" and had a "season's worth of plot" whilst also not feeling "too tidy or rushed".
 He further described the episode's plot as "full of terror and tenderness" in reference to the last appearance of Saul, and that the episode could have been a "fitting ending" for the series on its own.
 Another ranking of every Breaking Bad episode by Vulture placed "Granite State" as the twenty-seventh best episode of the series.

 Analysis

-But that's it, right?
-That's the essence of the Breaking Bad story.
-It is all for nothing.
-One good man gets a bad notion in his head, acts on it and his whole world changes — as does the world around him and the people in it.